 #2.
 Poor patient engagement

-Poor patient engagement with your clinic most probably means that there is something to improve in your healthcare practice’s internal management process or service delivery.
+Poor patient engagement with your clinic most probably means that you need to improve in your practice’s management process, staffing, or service delivery.

-For example, it could mean you should take more advantage of in-depth analytics that track your clinic’s performance and show statistics for various metrics, both of which can help you better understand why you’re experiencing low patient engagement and, in turn, problematic patient flow management.
+For example, it could mean you should take more advantage of in-depth analytics that track your clinic’s performance and show statistics for various metrics.
+Both of which can help you better understand why you’re experiencing bottlenecks with patient engagement and, in turn, problematic patient flow management.

-Additionally, to improve patient engagement, you should try and figure out answers to the following questions:
+Additionally, to improve patient engagement, you should try and answer the following questions:

 - Which clinicians are most popular with your patients?